InquestGeronimo/superlaser/README.md

 ```
 #### Configure Template

-Before spinning up a serverless endpoint, let's first create a template that we'll pass into the endpoint during staging.
+Before spinning up a serverless endpoint, let's first configure a template that we'll pass into the endpoint during staging.
+The template allows you to select a serverless or pod asset, your docker image name, and the container's and volume's disk space.

 Configure your template with the following attributes:

 ```py
 import os